Connect with others who understand.

 • Avoid mixing cold and hot beverages and foods together.

-By working with your neurology team to find a solution, you’ll be less likely to face episodes of vomiting so you can ensure that your AEDs work for you.
+By working with your neurology team to find a solution, you’ll be less likely to face episodes of vomiting, so you can ensure that your anti-seizure drugs work for you.

 A MyEpilepsyTeam Member